noahehall/theBookOfNoah/web_technoligies/opensource/_react.md

 ```

+### useContext

+### reducer
+    - managing local state
+    - If the state logic becomes complex, we recommend managing it with a reducer or a custom Hook.

-### useImperativeHandle
+### useCallback
-    - make a ref to a function component
-    - expose a method to a parent component

 ### useMemo